Lalitshaktawat/biostudio-installation-documents/custom-environment-for-analyses-in-BioStudio/BioStudio-custom-env.md

 You can find and install packages to the selected environment.

 :one: Select the environment.
-:two: Click on Explore Tab.
+:two: Click on **Explore** Tab.
-:three: Type the package name in the search field and press **Enter**.
+:three: Type the **package name** in the **search field** and press **Enter**.
 It will show all the packages for the same name from different channels.

 <br><img alt="BioStudio-env" src="./pic/pan.png" class="lazy" width="100%"><br>

-:four: After you get the search results, click the intended package to open it on new tab.
+:four: After you get the search results, click the intended package to open it in a new tab.
 This allows you to view the package details and choose the version to install.
 :five: click on **Install**.
 Click OK in the popup to confirm your action.

 <br><img alt="BioStudio-env" src="./pic/panda1.png" class="lazy" width="100%"><br>